gbtami/pychess-variants/static/docs/orda.md

 ![Horse Archer](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Archer.png)

 The Horse Archer, or simply abbreviated Archer, is a unique divergent piece that moves and attacks differently.
 The archer moves as a knight but captures as a bishop.
 Because the archer is not colorbound, its value is greater than its bishop counterpart.
 Horse Archers were one of the two core components of the Mongol cavalry, functioning as the light cavalry.
 Their speed and prowess as mounted archers made them a unique threat.
-Their ability to quickly position themselves for a deadly skewer or fork makes them a dangerous threat to the Kingdom.
+Their ability to quickly position themselves for a deadly skewer or fork makes them a dangerous threat for the Kingdom.

 ### Lancer (L)